 Here you will find the latest menu for our schools.

-MEAL PRICES: New Waiver!
-ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily through JUNE 2021! (or until USDA funding runs out)
+MEAL PRICES: ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily through JUNE 2022!

-If you think you may be eligible for free or reduced meals/textbooks please click the link below and fill out an application online.
+If you think you may be eligible for free or reduced textbooks/ PEBT benefits please click the link below and fill out an application online.
 If you prefer a paper application those are available in each building in the school office.
-This application is for both meals and textbooks.
 You may apply at any point in the school year.
 Questions?
 Please contact Amanda Worrick, Director of Child Nutrition @ 765.674.8528.